-Economic Activity Index in Argentina averaged 2.55 percent from 2005 until 2019, reaching an all time high of 18.80 percent in May of 2010 and a record low of -13.70 percent in May of 2009.
-This page provides - Argentina Economic Activity Index- actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Instituto Nacional de Estadística y Censos (INDEC)
+Economic Activity Index in Argentina averaged 2.15 percent from 2005 until 2020, reaching an all time high of 18.80 percent in May of 2010 and a record low of -26.30 percent in April of 2020.
+This page provides - Argentina Economic Activity Index- actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Argentina Economic Activity Index - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Instituto Nacional de Estadística y Censos (INDEC)